lanfungcing/hello-world/README.md

 # hello-world
-learn how to use github, and learn to use codes efficiently.
+learn how to use github, and learn how to use codes. again.